-Chili is a winner on game day because it is super easy to make and can stay hot in a crockpot all game.
+Chili is a tailgating staple because it is super easy to make and can stay hot in a crockpot all game.
 Pair it with a bit of sour cream and cheese to give your fellow fans some great snacking options.
 There are lots of great chili recipes out there, but the one on Chelsea’s Messy Apron is a great choice.

 View this post on Instagram

 Doing a road trip or some exploring this #Easter weekend? ..
 Bump up your sandwich game and make Sammy's on a Stick.
 Wrap them carefully and keep in your cooler until hungry. #FunWithFood #lunches #snacks #kids #food #eat #stickfood #bakersbeans #roadtrip #hikes #abchicken #chicken

 Maybe you are hosting a party and home and want to keep your hands free to chase around the kids—or maybe to keep a cold one in your hands at all times.
 While it might be easy to sit on the couch and toss back salty, greasy, buttery snacks while watching a game, it’s a bit harder to toss those same snacks while playing cornhole.
 Finger food can be a bit difficult to figure out, but it’s essential for a happy experience.

 Also, keep in mind that if you’ve got on your favorite gameday attire, then this list is a great way to keep your clothing free from wing-sauce stains.